 If the cause of your signs and symptoms is difficult to determine, your doctor may order additional testing, such as:

 - Electronystagmography (ENG) or videonystagmography (VNG).
-The purpose of this test is to detect abnormal eye movement.
+The purpose of these tests is to detect abnormal eye movement.
 ENG (which uses electrodes) or VNG (which uses small cameras) can help determine if dizziness is due to inner ear disease by measuring involuntary eye movements while your head is placed in different positions or your balance organs are stimulated with water or air.
-Other tests can assess your ability to maintain an upright position under easy and difficult conditions.

 - Magnetic resonance imaging (MRI).
-This technique uses a magnetic field and radio waves to create cross-sectional images of your head and body.
+This test uses a magnetic field and radio waves to create cross-sectional images of your head and body.
 Your doctor can use these images to identify and diagnose a range of conditions.
-MRI may be performed to rule out an acoustic neuroma — a noncancerous brain tumor of the nerve that carries sound and balance information from the inner ear to the brain — or other lesions that may be the cause of vertigo.
+MRI may be performed to rule out other possible causes of vertigo.

 - Kim JS, et al. Benign paroxysmal positional vertigo.
 New England Journal of Medicine.
 2014;370:1138.